 As one of the BC elected reps, I offer the following comments:

-term of 6 months, as a waiver of provision of Section 1.1 of rules of
+of 6 months, as a waiver of provision of Section 1.1 of rules of Procedure

 second, as I understand your email, you are recommending that since

-and lacks many documented procedures; this should not be a surprise,
+lacks many documented procedures; this should not be a surprise, given it's

-given it's "youth", but it is time to undertake more formalization of
+"youth", but it is time to undertake more formalization of these processes.

-addressed competency in this; others think that neutrality of the chair
+competency in this; others think that neutrality of the chair is the

-is the essential ingredient and also have not addressed other factors;
+essential ingredient and also have not addressed other factors; others think

-others think that skill in effective group management process is the
+that skill in effective group management process is the essential element;

 within the NC.